'Onward' Sees Sharp Box Office Drop as Coronavirus Begins to Drain U.S. Cinemas

 Disney/Pixar

-After Hollywood studios pulled all their spring blockbusters from release in response to the coronavirus, the impact on the ongoing pandemic is about to hit the box office hard starting this weekend.
-While Pixar’s “Onward” is still expected to take No. 1 on the box office charts, it is taking a steep 68% drop in its second weekend; a sign that audiences are starting to stay away from theaters as officials urge social distancing to prevent the virus’ spread.
+After Hollywood studios pulled virtually all their upcoming spring releases from release in response to the coronavirus, the impact on the ongoing pandemic is beginning to hit the box office hard.
+While Pixar’s “Onward” is still expected to repeat at No. 1 this weekend, it is taking a steep 68% drop, a sign that audiences are starting to stay away from theaters as officials urge social distancing to prevent the virus’ spread.

+“Onward” is currently projected to earn $12.5 million in its second weekend, down significantly from its $40 million opening.
+While a previous Pixar film, “The Good Dinosaur,” fell to $15.3 million in its second weekend in 2015 after a similar $39.1 million 3-day opening, “Onward” opened to far better word of mouth and critics review with that film.

-Meanwhile, this weekend’s three new releases are reaching the modest figures set by independent trackers, though only one of them is showing positive signs for its studio.
-That film is Lionsgate/Kingdom’s “I Still Believe,” which is projected for an $11.6 million opening from 3,250 screens.
-This inspiration film is the first production from Kingdom Story Company, the new faith-based studio launched by directors Jon and Andrew Erwin following the success of “I Can Only Imagine” in 2018.
+Meanwhile, this weekend’s three new releases are reaching the modest figures set by independent trackers, though only one of them is showing healthier ticket sales.
+Lionsgate/Kingdom’s “I Still Believe” is projected for an $11.6 million opening from 3,250 screens.
+That’s good news for the Kingdom Story Company, the new faith-based studio launched by directors Jon and Andrew Erwin following the success of “I Can Only Imagine” in 2018.

 Completing the top 5 are two Universal/Blumhouse films: “The Invisible Man” and newcomer “The Hunt,” both of which are currently estimated to earn $6.3 million this weekend.
 “The Invisible Man,” which cross $100 million in global grosses this weekend against a $7 million budget, is expected to push its domestic total to $64.7 million after three weekends.